krmboya/py-network-programming/README.md

 http://www.apress.com/9781430230038

-Ongoing work to make them run under both Python versions 2 and 3.
+Ongoing work to make them run under both Python versions 2 and 3, and annotate with comments.